A green, white and red layered bow on a Christmas wreath.

 Remember that wired ribbons are commonly used in crafts, floral arrangements, and gift wrapping because they can be shaped and styled easily.

-a wide cream colored ribbon ribbon with a wrap that reads "wired".
+A wide cream colored ribbon ribbon with a wrap that reads "wired".

 When it comes to tying a handmade DIY wreath bow, you've got a few options: wire, string, or even a spare piece of ribbon can do the trick.
 Personally, I'm a fan of using flocked wired for this job.
 What's that, you ask?
 Well, flocked wired is like regular wire, but with a nifty fuzzy coating that gives it a bit of extra grip.
 This means it holds onto the ribbon like a pro, making your bows look even more fabulous.
 A pipe cleaner will have the same effect.

-a long piece of flocked wire over a bow that is ready to be "tied" with the wire.
+A long piece of flocked wire over a bow that is ready to be "tied" with the wire.

 Are you wondering how to choose the perfect bow size for your Christmas wreath?
 It's a common question, and we have a simple method to help you get it just right based on your wreath's dimensions.